Anta's investment is accelerating, and the main brand should feel some pressure.

 Editor | Zhang Fan

 Reuters, citing sources familiar with the matter, reported that Anta intends to acquire a 29% stake in PUMA.
 If the acquisition is successful, Anta will replace the Pinault family as PUMA's largest shareholder.
-Almost simultaneously, there have been rumors that the century - old high - end outdoor brand Mammut is up for sale.
-It is reported that the brand is valued at 500 million euros, and Anta is one of the potential acquirers.
+Almost simultaneously, there have been rumors that the century - old high - end outdoor brand Mammut is looking for a buyer.
+It is reported that the brand is valued at €500 million, and Anta is one of the potential acquirers.

 However, looking solely at the fourth quarter, the Anta main brand recorded a slight low - single - digit decline, while FILA, which is in an adjustment period, achieved mid - single - digit positive growth.